Armed man barricades himself in room at Caesars Palace in Las Vegas

 North Carolina real estate broker Alyssa Hellman told The Independent she was at the Caesars Palace pool with her wife when she heard a loud bang at about 1.30pm.

-She said she looked up to see that a window had been broken on about the 10th floor, and a man inside started throwing furniture out on to the concourse.
+She said she looked up to see that a window had been broken on about the 10th floor, and a man inside started throwing furniture out onto the concourse.

 At #CaesarsPalace and someone has busted out a window and is throwing objects out.
 Security seems concerned that they may have a gun. #lasvegas pic.twitter.com/v12nLHigqE— Alyssa Hellman (@AVHellman) July 11, 2023